depaul-dice/CHEX/README.md

 Two sample notebook examples are provided under the directory dockerfiles.
 For these notebooks, we have created corresponding dockerfiles.
-The dockerfile for Alice downloads the specific Github repository, creates notebook versions, and generates execution trees using the code from this repository.
+The dockerfile for Alice downloads the specific GitHub repository, creates notebook versions, and generates execution trees using the code from this repository.

 The dockerfile for Bob recreates the same notebook environment and allows the user to replay the notebooks using algorithms provided from this repo.